retrouvm/client-work/README.md

 - `Agriculture_Consulting/`
 - `AI_Consulting/`

-Each site includes: `index.html`, `about/about.html`, `services/services.html`, `contact/contact.html`, and a shared `style.css` per site.
+Each site includes: `index.html`, `about/about.html`, `services/services.html`, and a shared `style.css` per site.
 Pages are lightweight, mobile‑friendly, and designed for easy customization.
+These are static showcase sites with no contact forms or data collection.

 ---